Prakadeeswaran05/Mini-Projects/Human_Presence_Detection using Machine Learning/README.md

 This project uses temeperature,co2 level,humidity and light data to detect the presence of a human being in the room using Machine Learning.
-I have used LinearSVC and RandomForestClassifier model.
+I have used LinearSVC and RandomForestClassifier models.